klaviyo/klaviyo-swift-sdk/README.md

 ## Anonymous Tracking Notice

-As of right now, anonymous tracking is *not functional*.
+As of right now, anonymous tracking is *not enabled by default*.
 What this means is that you cannot call `trackEvent` with only the eventName parameter unless `setUpUserEmail` has been called previously.
-Otherwise you must call `trackEvent` with an event name and customer properties parameter, including an email address or their custom $id.
+Contact your account manager to make a request to enable anonymous tracking.

-Eventually, once anonymous tracking is enabled you will be able to track events without any user information provided.
-In the meantime, make sure to pass in an email or id identifier in order for Klaviyo to track events successfully.
+Once anonymous tracking is enabled for your account you will be able to track events without any user information provided.
+In the meantime, make sure to pass in an email or `$id` identifier in order for Klaviyo to track events successfully.

 ## Integrating with Shopify's Mobile SDK
 If your application makes use of Shopify's Mobile Buy SDK, then Klaviyo can easily port that data into your Klaviyo account.
 Simply add the following line of code to your app within your Shopify completion handler or wherever your checkout code creates Shopify's `BuyCheckout` instance (if it is within the completion handler, it should be referenced as `checkout`.
 If you are building the checkout object manually then use whichever name you created):

-` Klaviyo.sharedInstance.setUpUserEmail(checkout.email)`
+` Klaviyo.sharedInstance.setUpUserEmail(userEmail: checkout.email)`

 ## Special Properties